We aspire to play an active role in creating

 So, we decided to act.

-Contrary to common perception, software, computer programs, web applications, and digital services do indeed have an impact on the environment and individuals.
+Contrary to common perception, software, computer programs, web applications, and digital services do indeed have impacts on the environment and individuals.

 With this simplified schema, here’s where we are: